AugustusClient/Augustus-Wiki/README.md

 # Augustus Wiki
 The Unoffical Augustus client wiki!
-This was written and hosted by Muffinmaker and ZDibLO ❤️
+This was written and hosted by Muffinmaker

 ## Augustus Public Discord
 Augustus Community DC: http://discord.electriclauncher.de/